plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 <div class="verse"><p>Trên đài sen trắng Như Lai hiện<br/>
 Giữa rừng tre tím Quán Âm ngồi</p>

-<p>On a white lotus throne, the Tathagata appears<br/>
+<p>On a white lotus throne, the Tathagata appears.<br/>
-In the midst of the violet bamboo forest, Avalokiteshvara dwells<span class="note">Further reading: <a href="https://plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/">plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/</a></span></p></div>
+In the midst of the violet bamboo forest, Avalokiteshvara dwells.<span class="note">Further reading: <a href="https://plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/">https://plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/</a></span></p></div>

 Reading it, you will immediately feel the essence of the place in which you are standing.